mehdisbys/megaprof/readme.md

 ### TODO

-- [x] Frontend : Fix : Login and registration page are defaulted to responsive view
+- [x] Frontend : Make slider/carousel responsive in front page

 - [ ] Frontend : Booking form revamping to new design

-- [ ] Frontend : Make slider/carousel responsive in front page
+- [ ] Frontend : Remove all mentions of Megaprof in titles etc..

 --------------------------------------------------------------------------------

 #### High priority

 - [ ] Backend : Teacher should be able to see his comments on the dashboard
 - [ ] Backend : Dashboard make the ratings for teachers available
 - [ ] Backend : Teacher has to send us his photo ID
 - [ ] Backend : Add general conditions upon registration
 - [ ] Backend : (WIP) Add Button to suspend an advert to single advert page